Ireland considers extending gap between Pfizer vaccine doses

-DUBLIN (Reuters) - Ireland is considering extending the gap between inocutions of the Pfizer COVID-19 vaccine to more than four weeks to keep its vaccine programme on track while other vaccines are restricted, the health minister said on Wednesday.
+Ireland is considering extending the gap between inocutions of the Pfizer (PFE.N) COVID-19 vaccine to more than four weeks to keep its vaccine programme on track while other vaccines are restricted, the health minister said on Wednesday.

 "Certainly extending the interval for Pfizer beyond the four weeks is something that is being looked at," he said.